dotnet/docs-aspire/docs/storage/azure-storage-blobs-component.md

 ## Orchestration

-In your orchestrator project, register the Azure Blob Storage component and consume the service using the following methods:
+In your orchestrator project, register the Azure Blob Storage component and consume the service using the following methods, such as <xref:Aspire.Hosting.AzureResourceExtensions.AddAzureStorage%2A>:

 ```csharp
 var blobs = builder.AddAzureStorage("storage")